EnricoGiampieri/jmt-python/README.md

     - the values of the associated array MUST be all strings
 * Every object MUST contains one name representing the concept of *name of table* with an string as value
     - the RECOMMENDED name is "name", and is RECOMMENDED to be unique in the file
+* it is RECOMMENDED that every object contains one name "types"
+    - the value associated SHOULD be an object, with the column names as values
+    - the values associated to each name are representative of the data type of the column
+    - it is RECOMMENDED that the data types are expressed in string with the standard JSON definition of types

 ### 3.2 Parsing

 The parser MUST accept newline as line delimiter `\n` (0x0A) as well as